1.4 Annotations and the Dot Operator

 Using . to reach an imported or namespaced binding, as in f2c.fahrenheit_to_celsius, is different than the infix expression operator, ..

 More generally, . access is efficient when the left-hand side of . is an expression that can act as a dot provider.
-A class name also acts as a namespace to provides access to field-accessor functions, as in Posn.x (which doesn’t get a specific x, but produces a function that can be called on a Posn instance to extract its x field).
+A class name also acts as a namespace to provide access to field-accessor functions, as in Posn.x (which doesn’t get a specific x, but produces a function that can be called on a Posn instance to extract its x field).
 An identifier that is bound using :~ or :: (where a class name follows the :~ or ::) is a dot provider, and it provides access to fields of a class instance.
 For example, a use of p.x in the lexical context of a p that is bound via p :: Posn is an efficient access to the x field.
 In general, an annotation that is associated to a binding or expression with :~ or :: might make the binding or expression a dot provider.
 See Static Information and Binding for more information on dot providers and other static information.

 The use_static definition form redefines #%dynamism so that the . operator works only in efficient mode with a dot provider, among others.
 If the left-hand side of the . is not a dot provider, then . under use_static reports a compile-time error.
 The use_dynamic form binds #%dynamism to the default #%dynamism, which allows dynamic field lookup if the left-hand side is not a dot provider.